 Solstice RTC is here for your daughter

 Solstice RTC is a groundbreaking residential treatment center for girls, ages 14 to 18.
-Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.
+Our girls and assigned female at birth often grapple with depression, low self-esteem, anxiety, trauma, ADHD, and other emotional or behavioral problems when they come to us.

 For more information about trauma treatment at Solstice RTC, please contact us at (866) 278-3345.